United Gateway Card Review: No Annual Fee & 30K Bonus Miles

 For a no annual fee airline card, it doesn’t get much better than the United Gateway Card.
 The card offers a respectable welcome bonus, 2x miles on select purchases with no foreign transaction fees, savings on inflight purchases, and more.
 If you absolutely want a no annual fee United card, then this is obviously the card to go with.

-That being said, I wanted to talk about why it could make sense to pick up another United Airlines credit, and also compare this to other no annual fee airline credit cards.
+That being said, I want to talk about why it could make sense to pick up another United credit card, and also compare it to the no annual fee cards offered by other airlines.

 Why You Should Get The United Explorer Card Instead

-If you’re considering picking up a United Airlines credit card, I’d apply for the United℠ Explorer Card (review) over the United Gateway Card.
+If you’re considering picking up a United Airlines credit card, I’d apply for The New United℠ Explorer Card (review) over the United Gateway Card.
 Why?

 • If you decide after a year that you don’t want the United Explorer Card, you should be able to downgrade it to the no annual fee United Gateway Card

-• The United Explorer Card offers all kinds of valuable incremental perks, like two United Club passes annually, a free first checked bag, priority boarding, and much more
+• The United Explorer Card offers all kinds of valuable incremental perks, like two United Club passes annually, a free first checked bag, priority boarding, rideshare credits, and much more

 There’s simply no reason not to at least give the United Explorer Card a try, given the much better bonus and waived annual fee the first year.